ergo-log.com

 20.07.2009

-Endurance athletes can extend their stamina by taking a mouthful of MCTs every day for a couple of weeks, conclude researchers at the Sino-Japanese Nisshin OilliO Group from a trial they did with eight students.
-The MCTs save carbohydrates and increase fat burning.
+Endurance athletes can extend their stamina by taking 6 grams of MCTs every day for a couple of weeks, conclude researchers at the Sino-Japanese Nisshin OilliO Group from a trial they did with eight students.
+The MCTs save carbohydrates and increase fat oxidation.

 MCTs are ordinary fats: globules of glycerol with three fatty acid chains attached.
 What’s special about MCTs is the length of the fatty acid chains.
 They are medium length, so not as long as most fatty acids in our diets.
 Medium-length fatty acids are found in coconut oil.
 And Asian companies with coconut plantations, like the Nisshin OilliO Group, are constantly coming up with new MCT products that they claim have ergogenic or health promoting effects.